 In 2011 I gained a BTEC Level 5 Professional Diploma in Advanced Sport and Remedial Massage (now called Soft Tissue Therapy) from the highly regarded London School of Sports Massage.

 In 2003 I was awarded a BSc (Hons) in Health Sciences and Herbal Medicine from Westminster University which as well as educating me in the use of herbs, developed my understanding of anatomy, physiology, biochemistry and pathology to a far deeper level than my massage training involved.

 I have been based at the The 919 Physiotherapy Clinic for over ten years where I have experienced treating a wide range of clients including climbers, runners, cyclists, athletes and circus performers as well as people recovering from injury or coping with chronic health issues, or wishing to address work related issues.
 I attend courses every year to keep up to date and to develop new skills and knowledge; I enjoy this ongoing training enormously and return to work with even more enthusiasm than before.
 I am currently undertaking CPD in the Joanne Elphinston Movement System which aims to improve movement and performance, developing greater ease, self-awareness, efficiency and balance.

-Kate enjoys bringing herbal knowledge to the wider community.
-As a committee member of Brockwell Park Community Greenhouses in London she helped to develop interest in the walled herb garden there by leading herb talks and walks and by using the produce to make herbal products.
-Now based in Sheffield, she volunteered at Meersbrook Walled Garden and Heeley City Farm and has lead herb walks and health talks.
+Over the years I have enjoyed bringing herbal knowledge to the wider community.
+As a committee member of Brockwell Park Community Greenhouses in London I helped to develop interest in the walled herb garden there by leading herb talks and walks and by using the produce to make herbal products.
+Now based in Sheffield, I volunteered at Meersbrook Walled Garden and Heeley City Farm and have lead herb walks and health talks.

-Kate moved to Sheffield in 2007 in order to do more climbing.
-Other sporting interests include running, hiking and sailing; she enjoys rather than excels at these!
+I moved to Sheffield in 2007 in order to do more climbing.
+Other sporting interests include running, hiking and sailing although I enjoy rather than excel at these!